Midnight Madness (1980 film): Home media

 It was released in 1985 on VHS by Buena Vista Home Video, in 1999 on VHS and in 2001 on DVD by Anchor Bay Entertainment; it was re-released in 2004 by Disney DVD with the "Walt Disney Pictures Presents" logo, making this the first time that Disney has openly associated with the film.

 Reception

 Midnight Madness was rated PG, only the second film from Disney (after The Black Hole) to receive anything other than a G. The film was produced by Walt Disney Productions, but was not released under the Disney name, due to its more adult themes.

+Critical response

 It had a limited release and bad reviews.
 Roger Ebert expressed disappointment at the film as he was a fan of the early work of Nankin and Wechter.